Anupam Sen: Published books and research

-Dr. Sen has significant number of publications and articles on sociology, literature, arts and culture.
+Sen has a significant number of publications and articles on sociology, literature, arts, and culture.
 His most notable book, The State, Industrialization and Class Formations in India was published by Routledge in 1982.
-The book was republished in 2017 under a new series titled, British in India.
-It has been included in the reading lists of courses on sociology, political science, development studies and other related social sciences in many universities in the US, European Union, and India.
-It has also been reviewed in international journals including World Development and Journal of Development Studies.
+The book was republished in 2017 under a new series titled British in India.
+It has been included in the reading lists of courses on sociology, political science, development studies, and other related social sciences in many universities in the US, the European Union, and India.
+It has also been reviewed in international journals, including World Development and Journal of Development Studies.
 In World Development, the review was by Michael Lipton, an expert on Indian economics.
-Dr. Sen's books and articles on social sciences and literature include:
+Sen's books and articles on social sciences and literature include: